Akira Yamaoka

-Akira Yamaoka (山岡 晃, Yamaoka Akira) is a Japanese composer, musician, producer, and sound designer who composed for Konami's Silent Hill video game series from 1999 to 2009, (Note: With the exception of Silent Hill: Book of Memories (2012), where Yamaoka played guitar on "Love Psalm (Book of Memories)".) and 2024 onwards.
-He also produced many of its installments, and composed for its three film adaptations.
+Akira Yamaoka (山岡 晃, Yamaoka Akira) is a Japanese composer and sound designer.
+He has scored almost every installment of Konami's horror video game series Silent Hill since 1999, also producing some of the entries and composing for three film adaptations.
+He has been the sound director at Grasshopper Manufacture since 2010 and has served as director and sound designer at Supertrick Games since 2018.

-Yamaoka worked with Konami from 1993 to 2009.
-He has been the sound director at Grasshopper Manufacture since 2010.
-He has been a director and sound designer at Supertrick Games since 2018.
+Early life

-Life and career
+Akira Yamaoka was born in Niigata on February 6, 1968.
+He sought to become a designer, but instead became a musician whilst studying product design and interior design at Tokyo Art College.

-Yamaoka attended Tokyo Art College, where he studied product design and interior design.
-Before working as a video game composer, Yamaoka initially sought a career as a designer, but instead became a musician after studying product design at Tokyo Art College.
+Career

 Yamaoka joined Konami on September 21, 1993.
 He immediately began to work on the games Contra: Hard Corps, Sparkster, and Sparkster: Rocket Knight Adventures 2.
 Shortly thereafter, he worked on the music for the PC Engine and Sega CD versions of Snatcher.

-When Konami began searching for a musician to compose Silent Hills score, Yamaoka volunteered because he thought he was the only one capable of making the soundtrack.
-Although initially hired as a composer, he soon became involved in overall sound design.
-His favorite of his own soundtracks is Silent Hill 2.
+When Konami began searching for a musician to compose the score for Silent Hill, Yamaoka volunteered because he thought he was the only one capable of making the soundtrack.
+Although initially hired as a composer, he soon became involved in the game's overall sound design.
+He later named Silent Hill 2 as his favorite of his own soundtracks.

-On December 2, 2009, it was announced that Yamaoka was leaving his long term employer Konami.
-On February 3, 2010, it was announced that Yamaoka had joined Grasshopper Manufacture and was working with Goichi Suda and Shinji Mikami on their action game, Shadows of the Damned.
+On December 2, 2009, it was announced that Yamaoka was leaving Konami.
+On February 3, 2010, he joined Grasshopper Manufacture and began working with Goichi Suda and Shinji Mikami on their action game Shadows of the Damned.
 He was first appointed to the role of chief sound officer at Grasshopper, but became involved in aspects of game production as well.

-On August 10, 2012, Yamaoka announced he would be releasing a second solo album in late 2012, one "different from the usual Silent Hill music."
-On October 31, 2012, he announced via Facebook, that the new three-track Spanish-language single "Revolución" would premiere at V-CON during a live performance.
+On August 10, 2012, Yamaoka announced he would be releasing a second solo album in late 2012 that would be "different from the usual Silent Hill music".
+On October 31, he announced that the new three-track Spanish-language EP Revolución would premiere at V-CON during a live performance.
 In 2014, he expressed interest in returning as a composer for Silent Hills, although the project was later cancelled.

-In late October and early November 2015, Yamaoka and his band performed tracks from the Silent Hill series at nine live events in cities across the United Kingdom, titled "Silent Hill Live".
-In July 2016, Yamaoka performed live at the BitSummit 4th indie game festival in Kyoto, Japan.
+From late October to early November 2015, Yamaoka and his band travelled to the United Kingdom for their Silent Hill Live tour, during which they performed songs from the Silent Hill series at venues in Brighton, Bristol, Cardiff, Glasgow, London, Manchester, and Southampton.
+In July 2016, he performed live at the BitSummit 4th indie game festival in Kyoto.